Resource Usage: CPU Usage

 You can use this panel to track the status of CPU usage across multiple instances, and to maintain awareness of possible CPU overload conditions that can hurt performance.
 Click on any instance in the list to open the CPU Usage: Instance dashboard, where you can view detailed CPU usage information for that specific instance.

 CPU Usage by Primary Server Role over Splunk Process Type

-The CPU usage by Primary Server Role over Splunk Process Type panel shows CPU usage of various Splunk process types for each Splunk server role (search head, indexer, cluster master, and so on) in your deployment.
+The CPU usage by Primary Server Role over Splunk Process Type panel shows CPU usage of various Splunk process types for each Splunk server role, including search head, indexer, manager node, and so on.
 Process types include splunkd, search, index service, Splunk Web, KVStore, scripted inputs, and more.